 - blood in your urine

-As soon as medical staff suspects that you might be experiencing an incompatibility reaction, they will stop the blood transfusion.
-The blood bank will be informed, as there is a risk that the wrong blood could also have been given to other patients.
+Medical staff will stop the blood transfusion if they suspect you might be having an incompatibility reaction.
+They’ll tell the blood bank about it because there’s a risk that the wrong blood could also have been given to other patients.

-Doctors will test samples of your blood for evidence that your red blood cells have been destroyed and also test your urine to see if it contains hemoglobin, a component released from broken-down blood cells.
-They will double-check your blood type and carry out the cross match procedure again.
+Your doctor will test samples of your blood for evidence of destruction of your red blood cells.
+They’ll also test your urine to see if it has hemoglobin, a component released from broken-down blood cells.
+They’ll double-check your blood type and carry out the crossmatch procedure again.

-While these procedures are carried out, a doctor or nurse will monitor your vital signs such as your blood pressure, heart rate, breathing, and temperature.
+While these procedures occur, your doctor or nurse will monitor your vital signs, including your:

-You may be admitted to an intensive care unit.
-After stopping your blood transfusion, the medical staff will attach a saline drip to the line in order to keep it open.
+You may need to enter the intensive care unit.
+After stopping your blood transfusion, the medical staff will attach a saline drip to the line to keep it open.

-Treatment is aimed at preventing you from developing abnormally low blood pressure, kidney failure, and extensive blood clotting.
-You may be given oxygen, fluids will be administered into your vein, and you may have a drug to increase your urine output.
-If you are in danger of experiencing widespread clotting, you may receive a transfusion of plasma or platelets.
+The goal of treatment is to prevent you from having kidney failure, extensive blood clotting, and blood pressure that’s abnormally low.
+You may receive oxygen and intravenous fluids.
+You may also receive a drug to increase your urine output.
+If you’re at risk of having widespread clotting, you may receive a transfusion of plasma or platelets.

-There is not much that patients can do to prevent ABO incompatibility reactions.
+There isn’t much that patients can do to prevent ABO incompatibility reactions.
 However, most hospitals and blood banks have systems in place to reduce the chance that such a reaction will occur.
 These include:

-- checking donors’ identities to ensure that their details match the information on their blood samples
+- checking the identities of donors to ensure that their details match the information on their blood samples

 - correctly labeling stored samples

-- double checking blood type of both patients and blood packs before each transfusion
+- double-checking the blood type of both patients and blood packs before each transfusion